Airbus seeks to rebuild trust as A400M systems fall short

 A new setback came with the fatal crash of a plane being prepared for delivery to Turkey in May.
 Investigators are looking into a possible accidental data wipe.

-Ankara is negotiating with other A400M buyers to see whether it could get a replacement aircraft by swapping deliveries as it steps up its military role in the region, defense sources said.
+Ankara is negotiating with other A400M buyers to see whether it could get a replacement aircraft by swapping deliveries as it steps up its military role in the region, defence sources said.

 Although production is back to normal, a clampdown on some testing after the crash led to new development delays of up to three months, erasing the remaining "buffer," they said.